-"Aiding and abetting" (also sometimes called "accomplice liability") is not itself a crime.
+"Aiding and abetting" (also sometimes called "accomplice liability") is not a separate crime.

-Rather, it's a legal principle in California that allows the state to prosecute everyone who is "in on" a crime...even if they don't perpetrate the crime directly.
+Rather, it's a legal principle set forth in California's Penal Code that allows the state to prosecute everyone who is "in on" a crime--even if they don't perpetrate the crime directly.

 Example: Alan, Bill and Charlie plan out a bank robbery.
 Each plays a different role.
 Alan draws up a diagram of the teller windows and the safes.
 He gives it to Bill (after which Alan's role is done).
 Charlie drives Bill to the bank and waits out front in the getaway car.
 Bill actually goes in and robs the bank.
 Bill comes running out with the loot, jumps in the car, and Charlie drives the two of them off.